blindnet-io/openness-framework/Decisions/CommonFactBase/2022-community-building/SG-01-inside-community.md

 Some new tools may require a supplemental budget.
 Associated discussions and decisions will need to be quickly undertaken with @Vuk-MD to avoid slowing down the related efforts.

+Finally, the whole process will require a lot of @noelmace's time and attention.
+As other goals and tasks arise, a lack of availability on his part might necessitate extending the due date.

 ## Stakeholders